AnneEstoppey/NorthSea_Dashboard/readme.md

 ## Interactive Dashboard, Norwegian Continental Shelf Oil&Gas Production - 1971 to 2025

+Link to dashboard here: https://northseadashboard.streamlit.app
+</br>(Dashboard can take a couple of minutes to launch)

 The goal of creating this dashboard was to work with production data directly from the downloaded files (.csv and shapefiles), and visualize the field production through the years.<br>

 We also wished to experiment with additional elements like a donut graph, and some more advanced table visualization.<br>